libp2p/specs/RFC/0002-signed-envelopes.md

 Then they will sign the buffer according to the rules in the [peer id spec][peer-id-spec] and set the `signature` field accordingly.

-To verify, a peer will "inflate" the `publicKey` into a domain object that can verify signatures, prepare a buffer as above and verify the `signature` field against it.
+To verify, a peer will "inflate" the `public_key` into a domain object that can verify signatures, prepare a buffer as above and verify the `signature` field against it.